 You can read the Peterborough Examiner’s article posted prior to the Dr. Max Eisen tribute at this link.

-Passover at Beth Israel Synagogue in Peterborough
+Passover at Beth Israel Congregation in Peterborough

-The Peterborough Jewish Community celebrated the second Seder of Passover at Beth Israel Synagogue this past Saturday, March 31.
+The Peterborough Jewish Community celebrated the second Seder of Passover at Beth Israel Congregation this past Saturday, March 31.
 The Peterborough Examiner noted the event with an article in its April 2 edition.
 Read the article at this Press Reader link.
 As a correction though, note that it is Karen Fisher who is lighting the candles.
-The Synagogue wishes to thank all who volunteered to make this event a special occasion once again this year.
+The Congregation wishes to thank all who volunteered to make this event a special occasion once again this year.

 Peterborough Anti-Rally Against White ‘Nationalist’ Rally